Reopening Unemployment Claims

 - Wait for a response.
-Once your claim is taken up, the the State Unemployment Agency will check you remaining benefit balance and examine if you still continue to qualify for the benefits.
+Once your claim is taken up, the State Unemployment Agency will check your remaining benefit balance and examine if you continue to qualify for the benefits.

 Extension of Benefits

 As you may already know, benefits are usually awarded for up to 26 weeks, and extended benefits are provided only during the time of crisis.
-Once your benefits expire, you will have to reapply for it.
-The unemployment agency usually sends you a notice informing you that your benefits are about to expire, the notice usually contains information regarding how you can re-apply to enjoy continued benefits.
+Once your benefits expire, you will have to reapply for them.
+The unemployment agency usually sends you a notice informing you that your benefits are about to expire.
+It also informs you regarding how you can reapply to enjoy continued benefits.

 I Need Help To File My Claim

 If you are disabled or unable to file the claim yourself, you may seek help from a trusted person.
-It is not mandatory that you have to file your claim yourself.
-However, no matter how much you trust the person you chose to aid you, we strongly recommend that you be present each time they help you and use your PIN
+You do not have to file your claim yourself.
+However, no matter how much you trust the person you choose to aid you, we strongly recommend that you be present each time they help you and use your PIN.

 Also, do keep in mind that you will be held responsible for the actions of your helper.
-And also you will be subject to penalties and you may even forfeit your benefits if you are NOT PRESENT when a helper aids you.
+Furthermore, you will be subject to penalties, and you may even forfeit your benefits if you are NOT PRESENT when a helper aids you.

 Unfortunately, claims can be denied sometimes.
 Several reasons could lead to this.
 The most commonly seen reason for claim denial is when the unemployment agency fails to determine that you lost your job through no error of yours.
 Or if you have not earned sufficient wages during a base period.
 Whatever the case is, the agency holds the right to deny your claim if they find you ineligible.

-However, if you claim gets denied, you can always request the agency to reconsider your application.
+However, if your claim gets denied, you can always request the agency to reconsider your application.
 To do so, you will have to file an appeal.
 Directions on how to do so are usually enclosed within the letter you received from the agency stating that your claim has been denied.
-In most cases, there is a specific time-frame within which you must reapply if you want to send an appeal.
+In most cases, there is a specific time frame within which you reapply if you want to send an appeal.

 I Don’t Think I Will Qualify

-Has reading so much has lead you to believe that you won’t qualify for the benefits?
+Has reading so much has led you to believe that you would not qualify for the benefits?
 If so, we still strongly recommend that you still proceed with filing your application.
-This article is only of an informative nature.
+This article is only informative.
 Only the State Unemployment Agency has the absolute authority to decide if you qualify or not.
-Apply all the same, we’ll think of the rest later.
+Apply all the same, and think of the rest later.
 You can also refer to our Unemployment Q & A section for more information.

 Hunt For Jobs

 Not Steve Jobs, the ones that pay you for the work you do.
-You know that you can’t go on depending on your UI benefits forever.
-Also, it is imperative that you actively search for a new job because it is one of the requirements that you must fulfill in order to qualify for the benefits.
+You know that you cannot go on depending on your UI benefits forever.
+Also, it is imperative that you actively search for a new job because it is one of the requirements that you must fulfil to qualify for the benefits.

 A Word of Advice

-We understand that you are going through a very difficult stage.
-Worrying about it too much is not going to help in any way, in fact it will only lead to adverse effects on you.
-Try to stay positive, spend time with your loved ones and search for new employment opportunities.
-Update your social media profiles so that they become more employer- friendly and never give up faith!
-Good luck guys!Related Tags : unemployment benefits claims, unemployment claims
+We understand that you are going through a difficult stage.
+Worrying about it too much is not going to help in any way as it will only lead to adverse effects on you.
+Try to stay positive, spend time with your loved ones, and search for new employment opportunities.
+Update your social media profiles to make them more employer-friendly and never give up on hope!
+Good luck!Related Tags : unemployment benefits claims, unemployment claims

 Did you find this article helpful?
 YES | NO